Frequently Asked Questions

-All schools offering an Ontario Student Nutrition Program must follow the MCYS Student Nutrition Program Nutrition Guidelines 2016, not just when purchasing food with funding provided by Food for Learning, but for all food served through your breakfast, snack, early morning meal or lunch programs.
+All schools offering an Ontario Student Nutrition Program must follow the MCCSS Student Nutrition Program Nutrition Guidelines 2016, not just when purchasing food with funding provided by Food for Learning, but for all food served through your breakfast, snack, early morning meal or lunch programs.
 Please refer to these guidelines when planning program menus.
 The Nutrition Guidelines can be found on the Food for Learning website under NUTRITION TIPS.

 If a program consistently served food items that do not meet the Nutrition Guidelines, then that program may be in jeopardy of not receiving future student nutrition program funding.

 How do we access the funds allotted to our school?

 Funding to schools, from Food for Learning, is provided in three ways:

 - Cash grant: the cash grant will be provided in two equal installments in September and January

 - Grocery cards: these are the proceeds of The Grocery Foundation’s annual Toonies for Tummies campaign and are sent out to schools in late fall

 - Hub purchases: for those schools who order their groceries through one of Food for Learnings food hubs (FreshCo in Belleville or Trenton Cold Storage in Trenton), your grant will be held by Food for Learning to cover the costs of your weekly grocery orders.

 What can we do if our program runs out of money before the end of the year?

 What do we do with the money we raise at our school?